 h. implement the determined option(s).

 D. Notification: The ED will notify the parties of the IRP action.
 Notification will normally be by secure email unless a party has requested certified U.S. mail or specified another means of notification that is both secure and provides notice of delivery.
-The regional PEC representative of ACPE respondents will be notified.
-The Regional Director may be informed by the regional representative.

 1. If there will be mediation, the ED makes the arrangements as set forth in section XI.
-For ACPE respondents, their Regional Director may assist the ED.

 2. If there will be an investigation, the notification will include the specific allegations, the standards alleged violated and the name and contact information of the investigator(s).
 If the IRP has implicated additional standards, the respondent is informed.
 Henceforth, all associational contact with the parties is only through the investigator until the investigation is complete.